 Lampshaded and mocked in The Tuxedo after his character, Jimmy Tong, comes close to getting the crap beat out of him by an angry bike messenger:

-Jimmy's friend: Hey, I thought all you Chinese people knew karate.note Bit of Genius Bonus folded into the joke here: Karate is a Japanese art (originally from Okinawa), not Chinese.
+Jimmy's friend: Hey, I thought all you Chinese people knew karate.note Bit of Genius Bonus folded into the joke here: Karate is a Japanese art (originally from Okinawa), not Chinese (however, it was influenced by Chinese martial arts).
 Jimmy: Not everyone Chinese is Bruce Lee.

 In Street Kings, Ludlow invokes this to goad the Korean gangsters into beating him up and stealing his car.